 - Larceny and theft made up more than 70 percent of property crimes, burglary about 19 percent and motor vehicle theft just shy of ten percent.

-So you might be doing a little bit of research to undestand just how motion detectors actually work.
+So you might be doing a little bit of research to understand just how motion detectors actually work.
 Motion sensors are the devices installed in many homes and businesses that provide a monitored layer of security that triggers a central alarm system (in most cases) when one of the sensors picks up movement or activity of some kind.
 Not all motion sensors work the same way, in terms of their design and technology used.
 For example, when you go to the grocery store and the doors open automatically when you enter/exit, you are being serviced by a motion sensor setup to automate the opening and closing of doors at the supermarket.
+Also, in some cases home owners will use a driveway motion sensor to alert them when someone is home.

 So what type of sensors are there and how do they work?